 However we the advent of task management software and supply chain interfaces, we can access our work profiles at any time we want.
 Work can be done online and tasks move with more fluidity than ever before.
 A task might be completed at one level at the end of a working day but then might be picked up by another department immediately.
 This can cause some people to stay behind and get an early start on their end of a project.
 Therefore our office spaces might actually be somewhere we spend 10 or more hours.

 To help your employees stay upbeat and enthusiastic about their work, their environment has got to make them feel good.
-The drab and dull walls of office spaces in the 90s are to be given the old heave ho.
+The drab and dull walls of office spaces in the 90s are to be given the boot.
 You need brighter office spaces, with floral colors or perhaps a pastel palette.
 Bright tones help our creativity, they help to be more relaxed as well.
 Consider painting the walls a different colors or perhaps a vibrant mural of some kind.
 Anxiety and depression are known to decrease in office environment where there are bright colors, so implement this in your workspace.

 Engage in debate